Augmented Data Science: Hypothesis search agent

 Testing the agent

 We tested the agent on two problems using both Claude Opus 4.6 and OpenAI GPT 5.4.
-Each test was a single run: we started a fresh session, loaded only the skill file, and walked through the three steps once per model per question (what a data scientist would get on a first pass).
+Each test was a single run: we started a fresh session, loaded only the skill file, and walked through the three steps once per model per question.
+This reflects what a data scientist would get on a first pass – no iteration, no refinement.
 The evaluation is subjective; we assessed the relevance, specificity, and actionability of the hypotheses generated based on our methodological and domain expertise.

 We selected the following questions because they span two common problem types (diagnosing a change vs. predicting behavior) and because we can validate the results using our own experience in these domains:

-Question 1: Why is the attachment rate for cross-sell items lower than last quarter?
+Question 1: Why is the attachment rate for cross-sell items lower than it was last quarter?

-Question 2: What are the predictors of a customer's next purchase?
+Question 2: What are the primary predictors of our customers' next purchase?

 To establish a baseline, we answered every context-gathering question with 'None' except for the type of available data.
 For Q1, we provided "transactions, pricing, promotions, demographics, product catalog, inventory, and store traffic".
 For Q2, we provided "clickstream, transactions, customer demographics and loyalty, pricing, promotions, recommended products".